Maigard/git-class/2-team-worksheet.md

   - Notice how the changes are added to the existing content
 3) Team member A merges the `Pull Request` into `master`
   - There are a few options here but lets go with the simplest one for now, create a merge commit.
-- Check point: Has everyone merged 2 `Pull Requests`?
 - Check point: Is everyone up to date with master?
   - Use `git pull` to sync with the GitHub repository
 - Recap: In this block one person created a branch, made a commit locally, pushed the commit to GitHub, opened a GitHub pull request around that commit, got the pull request reviewed by a teammate and merged their changes into the project.

 4) Repeat the previous steps but B makes changes and A reviews the `Pull Request`

+5) Repeat the entire drill again so that by the end everyone has merged into master twice.
+This entire piece of work should consist of A making a change and merging, B making a change and merging, then A making a change and merging again, and finally B making a change and merging.

+- Check point: Has everyone merged 2 `Pull Requests`?

 ## Merge conflict and resolution